omnai-project/OmnAIScope-DataServer/README.md

 -o, --output Writes the data from the selected devices to the specified file path.
 By default, the data is saved in .csv format.
 -j, --json Changes the output file format to JSON.
 -w, --websocket Opens a Websocket, as well as a REST API.
+-p, --port Set a port for the Websocket to start on.
 -v, --verbose Prints out additional information about the software's process.
 --version Prints out the current SW version